spdk/spdk/doc/virtio.md

 This Virtio library is currently used to implement two bdev modules:
 @ref bdev_config_virtio_scsi and @ref bdev_config_virtio_blk.
 These modules will export generic SPDK block devices usable by any SPDK application.

+# 2MB hugepages {#virtio_2mb}

+vhost-user specification puts a limitation on the number of "memory regions" used (8).
+Each region corresponds to one file descriptor, and DPDK - as SPDK's memory allocator - uses one file per hugepage by default.
+So *by default* this makes SPDK Virtio practical with only 1GB hugepages.
+To run an SPDK app using Virtio initiator with 2MB hugepages it is required to pass '-g' command-line option .
+This forces DPDK to create a single non-physically-contiguous hugetlbfs file for all its memory.

+This functionality requires latest DPDK changes that are officially landing in DPDK 18.05, but have been also backported to spdk-18.02 branch of our internal DPDK fork which is currently used as a default git submodule for SPDK.